CustomerFX/FX.ReportUtility.JS/README.md

 ```

 ## Limitations
 **Note:** Currently, only string and date range parameters are supported.
 It looks like the job service might deserialize objects for the JSON for the parameters, so there's a lot of extra baggage being sent with them.
 At some point, I might dynamically retrieve the parameters from the report plugin itself (the way the report controller does now) and then just set the values in the JSON to dynamically support any parameter type, but for now it will only do these parameters.
+I will likely continue to add support for more parameter types as I need them.